How to Stay in Thailand Long-Term

 I think this is the best option if you want to stay in Thailand for six months.
 Staying longer than six months is possible, but you might get a special “warning” stamp in your passport if you use this kind of visa more than two times a year.
 With such a stamp it will be next to impossible to get a tourist visa again.

 There are plenty of foreign languages worth learning and Thailand is a good place to do that.
 It’s pretty cheap and easy to study a new language in Thailand.
 There are many schools here and the tuition fees start from $400 per year.

-- You have to study and it takes time (as I mentioned above, the guys at immigration actually don’t care if you study or not as long as they keep getting their bribes) - you can’t leave the country, it will invalidate your visa (unless you buy a special permit)
+- You have to study and it takes time (as I mentioned above, the guys at immigration actually don’t care if you study or not as long as they keep getting their bribes but I wouldn’t recommend this route)